Languages of Texas

-Of the languages spoken in Texas none has been designated the official language.
-As of 2020, 64.9 % of residents spoke only English at home, while 28.8% spoke Spanish at home.
-Throughout the history of Texas, English and Spanish have at one time or another been the primary dominant language used by government officials, with German recognized as a minority language from Statehood until the first world war.
+Of the languages spoken in Texas, none has been designated the official language.
+As of 2020, 64.9% of residents spoke only English at home, while 28.8% spoke Spanish at home.
+Throughout the history of Texas, English and Spanish have at one time or another been the primary dominant language used by government officials, with German recognized as a minority language from statehood until the first World War.
 Prior to European colonization, several indigenous languages were spoken in what is now Texas, including Caddoan, Na-Dené and Uto-Aztecan languages.

 Official language status

-Texas currently does not have an official language; though historically at various points in time there have been laws giving both official status and recognition to English, Spanish, German and Norwegian.
+Texas currently does not have an official language, although historically there have been laws giving both official status and recognition to English, Spanish, German and Norwegian.

-In 1834 with Degree No. 270 of Coahuila y Tejas gave both English and Spanish official status in Texas.
-In 1836 the Provisional Government of Texas establishing the Judiciary of Texas provided that Court of Records may be in English.
+In 1834, Degree No. 270 of Coahuila y Tejas gave both English and Spanish official status in Texas.
+In 1836, the Provisional Government of Texas, in establishing the Judiciary of Texas, provided that Court of Records may be in English.